freifunk-berlin/bbb-configs/DEVELOPER.md

 ---

 location: sama                     # locations short name, like defined in location-directories
 role: corerouter                   # devices role.
-Could either be 'corerouter', 'ap' or 'uplink_gateway'
+Could either be 'corerouter', 'ap' or 'gateway'
 model: "avm_fritzbox-7530"         # model name like written in the corresponding file name in group_vars/

 wireless_profile: freifunk_default # activates wifi with freifunk-default-settings on this device by overriding default wireless profile for corerouters, which is the profile disable